Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 ### 🧠 Bonus: How secure is Webflow?

 Security is often overlooked until something breaks.
-But Webflow takes it seriously — and does the heavy lifting behind the scenes.
+But Webflow takes it seriously and also does the heavy lifting for you.

-**Here’s what’s included in every plan**:
+**In every plan, there’s:**:

 * Automatic SSL encryption
 * Regular security audits and DDoS protection
 * GDPR-compliant data management
 * Role-based team permissions

-So you never have to worry about manual patches, plugin updates or server security — Webflow does it all for you.
+Webflow does it all for you.
+So you never have to worry about manual patches, plugin updates or server security.

 And if you’re building for clients or running a business site, this is worth its weight in gold.